New Year, New You!

 January is the time of year when people decide to get healthy.
-Whether they stick to their diets long term or short term water can help!
+Whether they stick to resolutions long term or short term water can help!

-Staying hydrated when you are trying to get healthy, lose weight, or just in general is your healthiest option.
-During the day your body looses about 8 cups of water.
+Staying hydrated when you are trying to get healthy, lose weight, or just, in general, is your healthiest option.
+During the day your body loses about 8 cups of water.
 This is why doctors recommend drinking 8 cups of water a day.
 If you are actively trying to lose weight you probably shed a little more than 8 cups of water a day so you should be drinking more water during the day.

-Doctors also recommend drinking more water when you are trying to loose weight because it can keep your from drinking other, less healthy options.
+Doctors also recommend drinking more water when you are trying to lose weight because it can keep you from drinking other, less healthy beverage options.
 Drinking two 8-ounce glasses of water before breakfast, lunch, and dinner while also cutting back on portions may help you lose weight and keep it off for at least a year, according to research presented today at the annual meeting of the American Chemical Society, in Boston.
-Drinking water before your meals allows your to fill your stomach partially with water making you fuller faster!
+Drinking water before your meals allows you to fill your stomach partially with water making you fuller faster!

 Need more reasons to drink more water?
 Here are some more health benefits:

-- Drinking helps maintain your balance of bodily fluids.
+1. Drinking water helps maintain your balance of bodily fluids.

 2. Water helps energize muscles

 Muscle fatigue occurs when cells don’t maintain a proper level of fluids and that means that your muscles don’t work as well as they should.
 Keep your electrolytes intact and keep your muscles hydrated!

 3. Water keeps your skin looking great!